alonitac/DevOpsBootcampUPES/tutorials/IaaC_ansible.md

 web2 ansible_host=<host-ip-2> ansible_user=<host-ssh-user>
 ```

 There are two more default groups: `all` and `ungrouped`.
 The all group contains every host.
-The ungrouped group contains all hosts that don’t have another group aside from `all`.
+The ungrouped group contains all hosts that don't have another group aside from `all`.

 5. Let's check the uptime of all server in `webserver` group:
 ```shell